Jeffrey de Graaf

-Jeffrey de Graaf (born 21 November 1990) is a Dutch-Swedish darts player.
-He has played in six World Championships (four BDO and two PDC) but has lost in the first round each time.
-He moved from the BDO to the PDC in 2016.
+Jeffrey de Graaf (born 21 November 1990) is a Dutch-born Swedish professional darts player who competes in Professional Darts Corporation (PDC) events.
+He won 9 titles and finished as the runner-up at the 2015 BDO World Trophy before moving from the British Darts Organisation (BDO) to the PDC in 2016.
+De Graaf won his first PDC ranking title at Players Championship 24 on the 2025 PDC Pro Tour.
+He has won five titles on the PDC Nordic & Baltic Tour.

+De Graaf reached the quarter-finals representing Sweden, alongside Oskar Lukasiak, at the 2024 PDC World Cup, after a five-year naturalisation period.
+His best World Championship performance is reaching the last 16 at the 2025 PDC World Championship.

 Career

 BDO

 In 2012, De Graaf began playing the international circuit and won the 2012 Isle of Man Open and 2012 Romanian Open.
-He reached also the quarter-finals of the Zuiderduin Masters.
+He also reached the quarter-finals of the Zuiderduin Masters.

 De Graaf managed to qualify for the 2013 BDO World Championship, where he faced compatriot Jan Dekker in the first round.
 He missed one match dart in the final set, and Dekker ultimately won by three sets to two.
 De Graaf won in the course of the year the Denmark Open and Swedish Open.

 De Graaf qualified for the 2014 World Championship, where he lost 3–0 to Martin Atkins in the first round.
 De Graaf also played in the 2014 BDO World Trophy.
 After winning in the first two rounds, he lost in the quarter-finals to James Wilson.
 Later in the year De Graaf again won two titles, the Denmark Masters and the Finnish Open.

 In his third Lakeside appearance, De Graaf was eliminated in the first round again, this time 3–0 by Brian Dawson.
 He reached the final of the BDO World Trophy in February, in which he played against Geert De Vos.
 De Graaf missed one match dart for the title and ultimately lost 10–9.
 In the rest of the year De Graaf won three titles, the German Open, the Denmark Masters and the Belgium Open.

-At his fourth attempt at the Lakeside De Graaf was knocked out again in the first round, losing 3–2 against compatriot Richard Veenstra.
+At his fourth attempt at the Lakeside De Graaf was knocked out again in the first round, losing 3–2 against Richard Veenstra.

 A few days later, De Graaf announced his move from the BDO to the PDC.